LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 Multiple Dispatch
 =================

-:dfn:`Multiple dispatch` is a technique which permits more than one method body and signature to be defined under a given method name.
-The various signatures will differ in the number or types of the parameters which they are stated to receive.
+:dfn:`Multiple dispatch` is a technique that permits more than one method body and signature to be defined under a given method name.
+The various signatures will differ in the number or types of parameters they are stated to receive.
 When the method name is called, the parameters given by the caller (or the lack thereof) will determine which method body will actually be executed.
 The process of determining which method body to call is referred to as "dispatch".

 The Dispatch Process